 1. Be Selfish

 For many people, especially women, we end up being the last item on our priority list.
-When I ask people what causes them stress in their life, I often hear answers like work, family, kids, pets or finances, but rarely their health.
-We live in a very busy world that emphasizes status, money and things; people would rather stay all night at work to impress the boss, or ensure that their kids are involved in every activity under the sun, than to actually chill out, slow down, and focus on what’s actually important.
-Living in the house with the white picket fence, driving the top of the line car, and having kids with honours does not matter if you are sick, unhealthy and depressed.
+When I ask people what causes them stress in their life, I often hear answers like work, family, kids, pets, or finances, but rarely their health.
+We live in a very busy world that emphasizes status, money, and things; people would rather stay all night at work to impress the boss or ensure that their kids are involved in every activity under the sun than actually chill out, slow down, and focus on what’s actually important.
+Living in the house with the white picket fence, driving the top-of-the-line car, and having kids with honors does not matter if you are sick, unhealthy or depressed.
 People who are able to make their health a priority, myself included, prioritize themselves over others.
 Although that might sound like a bad thing, it’s not.
-You can call it selfish, I’m ok with that, but it is important to understand that if you are able to take care of yourself, you will be in a better place to love and care for the other people in your life.
+You can call it selfish, and I’m ok with that, but it is important to understand that if you are able to take care of yourself, you will be in a better place to love and care for the other people in your life.

 2. Schedule and Plan